d-w-moore/irods-dev-orientation/rr.md

 The test runs (more than a thousand of them at this time) take a few minutes to complete, and should all pass.

 The installation of rr should target
-/usr/local/ (the default action), not your local file space, since it will be used by more than one user:
+/usr/local/ (the default action), not your local file space, since there it may be used by more than one user:

 ```
 $ sudo ninja install